chhsinnovation/openopps-help/what-is-new/index.md

 ### Enhancements

 * Added new sorting and filtering options to the administrator dashboard to help administrators find user and opportunity or internship information.
 * Added a "Not completed" status for internship applications.
-The "Not completed" status is for an internship application that was in progress, but not submitted before the cycle closed.
+A user will see the "Not completed" status if their application was in progress, but they did not submit it before the cycle closed.

 ## Changes made October 7, 2019